Mexico stops brewing Corona beer, deemed non-essential in epidemic

 Mexico's Grupo Modelo said on Thursday it will temporarily stop brewing Corona beer and other brands exported to 180 countries after its business activities were declared non-essential under a government order aimed at curbing the spread of the coronavirus.
-The Mexican government this week declared a health emergency and ordered the suspension of non-essential activities.
+The Mexican government this week declared a health emergency and ordered the suspension of non-essential activities after the number of coronavirus cases in the country surpassed 1,000.
+On Thursday, it reported 1,510 cases and 50 deaths.

-The brewer said in a statement that the suspension will go into place from Sunday.
+The brewer said in a statement that the suspension will go into place from Sunday and that it was already in the process of scaling down production to a level at which it could resume once the suspension is lifted.
 "If the federal government considers it appropriate to issue some clarification confirming beer as an agro-industrial product, at Grupo Modelo we are ready to execute a plan with more than 75% of our staff working from home and at the same time guaranteeing the supply of beer," the statement said.

+Agriculture and food production, in general, are considered essential activities.
+Grupo Modelo, which is part of the brewing group Anheuser-Busch InBev, operates 11 breweries in Mexico.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)